goodreasonai/abbey/README.md

 curl -kLX GET --data-urlencode q='abbey ai' -d format=json http://localhost:8080
 ```

+Other note: the SearXNG documentation says to put its docker repo in /usr/local, but on some systems this may prevent it from accessing your custom settings.
+Try cloning it to your Desktop instead if things aren't working.

 ### Optical Character Recognition (OCR)

 Optical Character Recognition APIs are configured under `ocr` in `settings.yml`.
 By default, no OCR is used.
 Optionally configuring OCR allows Abbey to read scanned PDFs.
 Abbey automatically determines whether OCR appears needed.